nsscache to support SUP with the following steps:

 Before making any changes to thensscache configuration, you must first do the following:

 - Set up SUP.
-SUP is required to provision cluster access to users, whether you are using a federated IdP or not.
+SUP is required to provision cluster access to users, whether you use a federated IdP or not.

 - Create user groups with CoreWeave IAM or your upstream IdP.
 SUP provisions access to groups of users, rather than individual users.
-These groups must be created before configuring
+You must create these groups before you configure

 nsscache, and the group names must exactly match the group names specified in thensscacheconfiguration.